Cracked, Not Broken author to speak at Mark Twain Library

 Hines is a nationally recognized, award-winning mental health awareness advocate and best-selling author of Cracked, Not Broken: Surviving and Thriving After a Suicide Attempt.

 The program will take place Monday, Feb.
-26, from 7 to 8:30 p.m. at the Mark Twain Library.
+26, from 7 to 8:30 p.m. at Joel Barlow High School.
 Tickets are on sale now and may be purchased online at marktwainlibrary.org.

 In September 2000, Hines jumped off the Golden Gate Bridge in a suicide attempt.
 He is one of only 36 (fewer than 1%) to survive the fall, and he is the only Golden Gate Bridge jump survivor who is actively spreading the message of living mentally healthy around the globe.
 He is currently producing a documentary titled Suicide: The Ripple Effect.

-Note: Editor’s Note: This story was edited to reflect a correction of the location of the Kevin Hines talk.
-It is at Joel Barlow High School.